Claire-Fisher/Donofy/TESTING.md

 * Testing:
   * Completed the contact us form with valid inputs and clicked Send
 * Result:
-  * Behaved as expect.
+  * Behaved as expected.
 Correct template and message received in inbox.
 * Action:
   * None
 ***